 In relation to their:

-Further information can be found on the Advance HE's Athena SWAN Charter website.
+Further information can be found on the Advance HE's website at the link above.

 School of Psychology

 School of Electronics, Electrical Engineering and Computer Science

 School of Mechanical and Aerospace Engineering

 School of Pharmacy

 School of Social Sciences, Education and Social Work